 The dam was inspected in 2011 and DEM issued an NOV to the owner in 2013 for the unsafe conditions.
 The owner requested a hearing on the NOV.
+In 2015, the owner raised the low section of the embankment.

 Dam number 070 (Woonsocket #1) in Lincoln/North Smithfield